My Favorite Hostess Gifts

 • Is she starting any new projects?
 Yoga?
 A new business?
 A blog?
 Baking?
 All sorts of tutorials and inspiration can be found on-line and on Pinterest, but what about a real book that speaks to what he or she is stepping into?

-• By all means, bring the wine (especially if you come to my house!), but wrap a tea towel that can be used in a guest bath, or even a wonderful scarf. neck.
+• By all means, bring the wine (especially if you come to my house!), but wrap it in a gorgeous tea towel with a beautiful ribbon and tuck a sprig of something - mint, rosemary, etc. Or, include something like a beautiful corkscrew tucked into the ribbon.

 Finally, just think about what matters to your host - of course, probably what matters the most is YOU.